 Clay that still has the capacity to exchange ions will contribute to green strength and dry properties.
 MB clay values depend on the type of clay, the purity of clay, and also depend on the skill of the technician.
 When standardizing the test procedure, a dried sample of Bentonite should be used and the moisture content of the testing material should be known and discounted.
 Incoming purchased materials may contain 8-10% moisture.

 The terms “Available Bond” (AB) and “Working Bond” (WB) (or “Active Clay”) are used to describe the state of bond in the sand.
 These are called derived properties, meaning different test results (Green compression strength, compactability, and moisture) are used to determine the values.
 Reference charts developed from fully mulled sand mixed with new sand, clay, and water is used for estimating the values.
 These charts have GCS on Y axis, Moisture on X axis, and lines representing clay levels and compactability are drawn.
-A simplified representation of the chart is shown below.
+A simplified representation of the chart is shown above.
 It is helpful to know how these charts were developed to understand the meaning of AB and WB.

 a.
 Available clay or Available bond (AB):